 - You suffered real damages as a result of your injury

-Failure to prove any of these four elements will result in an unsuccessful claim for slip and fall.
+Failure to prove any of these four elements will result in an unsuccessful claim for slip and fall in Florida.

 Florida employs what is referred to as a comparative negligence rule.
 This means that your culpability in the slip and fall may reduce the damages available to you.
 For example, the property owner may introduce evidence that you were on your phone and not paying attention, which contributed to your accident.
 If the jury were to determine that being distracted by your phone makes you 20 percent at fault, then your overall damages award would be reduced by 20 percent.

 The second cause of action is statutory.
 Under Florida Revised Statute § 768.0755, a business establishment has premises liability.
-Premises liability requires the business maintain safe premises.
+Premises liability requires that the Florida business maintain a safe premise.
 If bringing a lawsuit under § 768.0755, you must prove “that the business establishment had actual or constructive knowledge of the dangerous condition and should have taken action to remedy it.”
 Constructive knowledge may be established by presenting evidence establishing either of the following:

 - The dangerous condition existed for such a length of time that, in the exercise of ordinary care, the business establishment should have known of the condition